4commerce-technologies-AG/midi-smtp-server/README.md

 ```

 Or to check already the message headers before receiving the complete message data.
 And lots more.

+## 8BITMIME support

+Since version 2.3.0 there is builtin 8BITMIME extension support like described in [RFC6152](https://tools.ietf.org/html/rfc6152).
+When sender is using the 8BITMIME capabilty it will give enconding information about body encoding during `MAIL FROM` command.
+The encoding will be read by MidiSmtpServer and is published at context vars `ctx[:message][:body_encoding`.
+Possible values are `""` (undefined), `"7bit"` (strictly 7bit) or `"8bit"` (strictly 8bit).

+Even when `"8bit"` is signaled you have to decide the correct encoding like `utf-8` or `iso-8859-1` etc.

 ## Authentication support